d2l-ai/d2l-en/chapter_appendix_math/eigen-decomposition.md

 which are those matrices where $\mathbf{A} = \mathbf{A}^\top$.
 In this case, we may take $W$ to be an *orthogonal matrix*—a matrix whose columns are all length one vectors that are at right angles to one another, where
 $\mathbf{W}^\top = \mathbf{W}^{-1}$—and all the eigenvalues will be real.
-Thus, in this special case, we can write the decomposition as
+Thus, in this special case, we can write :eqref:`eig-decomp` as

 $$
 \mathbf{A} = \mathbf{W}\boldsymbol{\Sigma}\mathbf{W}^\top .